m-allanson/pelican-themes/README.md

+_This project is live at pelicanthemes.com but is essentially unmaintained.
+I'm happy to provide commit access to anyone who'd like to continue running it._

 # About
 A web page that shows screenshots of Pelican themes.
 The screenshots are sourced from <https://github.com/getpelican/pelican-themes> via the Github api.